litovn/kubeflow-autopipe/README.md

    ```

 ## Features
-- **Automated Video Processing Pipeline**: Simplifies the process of video processing by automating the workflow through a predefined sequence of components.
+- **Automated Media Processing Pipeline**: Simplifies the process of media processing by automating the workflow through a predefined sequence of components.
 - **Modular Component System**: Utilizes a series of components defined by the user.
 - **Flexible Workflow Configuration**: Allows for easy customization of the pipeline through the `application_dag.yaml` configuration file, enabling users to define their own sequence of components and dependencies.
 - **Docker Image Building**: Automatically builds Docker images for each component in the pipeline, ensuring that the components are containerized and ready for execution.
 Docker Hub registry synchronization is also supported.